NaokiM03/simple-ansi-rs/README.md

 ## License

-simple-ansi is released under the MIT License
+tiny-ansi is released under the MIT License